 College Admissions?
 "There's an app for that"

 Lets be honest, the college process can be stressful.
 Many applications have gotten longer, essay questions more complex, and the competition stronger than ever.
-While independent counselors like the ones at IvyWise aim to alleviate this stress, there are also less conventional resources, such as apps, to help you simplify the daunting task of applying to college.
+While independent counselors for college admission like the ones at IvyWise aim to alleviate this stress, there are also less conventional resources, such as apps, to help you simplify the daunting task of applying to college.
 Whether reminding you of deadlines, helping you find your perfect college match, keeping all of your documents in one place, or preparing you for standardized tests, the following apps might be worth checking out.

 While nothing beats in-depth research, sometimes just knowing where to start can be a challenge.
 For students just beginning the college admissions process, you might want to check out these options before moving on to more comprehensive resources.